How long have you been a photographer?

 What about the longevity of the paper?

 Permajet papers are exceptional quality and acid-free.
 Your print should last around 85 years.

 All of the images on this website are available to buy as beautiful, signed, limited edition A4 prints on Portrait Rag archival paper.
 They are mounted in chalk-white with black core A3 mounts, backing board, cello-wrapped and presented in a smart, hand-stamped black box with the print wrapped in claret tissue paper.
 Postage to UK is included.
 Discounts may be available if multiple prints are ordered at the same time.
 You can order them by clicking this link to my shop.
 Larger sizes and alternative display options are available, please contact me for further information.

 Can I order framed work?

-Of course!
-I work closely with the fantastic Newmarket Framing – just round the corner.
+Of course.
+I work closely with a fantastic local framing company.
 The frames are handmade to my speficiations, with non-reflective glass, and the moulding is high quality wood – my standard moulding being from Italy.
 I always ensure that the frame and mount choice perfectly suits and compliments the image and works with the hanging space.

 How do I book a workshop or a 1-2-1 with you?